Reading Time: 6 minutes

 Weed can stay in the body for months after it is used.

-Average THC content varies by plant, usually anywhere from 1% to 5% potency, but, through advanced growing methods, there have been continuous increases in the amount of THC content produced in marijuana plants.
-Each plant can have different levels of THC from one leaf or flower to another and there is no way of knowing this without a formal testing.
+The average THC content varies by plant, though 1% to 5% potency is the average.
+However, advanced growing methods are increasing the amount of THC produced in marijuana plants.
+Each plant can have different levels of THC from one leaf or flower to another, and there is no way of knowing this without formal testing.

-Sinsemilla is derived from the un-pollinated female cannabis plant and is preferred for its high THC content (up to 17% THC).”
-When smoking marijuana, the buds or dried flowering parts of the plant are most desirable and typically, have more THC and burn more slowly than the leaves, allowing the consumer to absorb more THC.
+Sinsemilla is derived from the unpollinated female cannabis plant and is preferred for its high THC content (up to 17% THC).
+When smoking marijuana, the buds or dried flowering parts of the plant are most desirable.
+They typically have more THC and burn more slowly than the leaves.

 Metabolizing THC

-Here are some important factors that impact the length in which THC remains in your system:
+Here are some important factors that impact how long THC remains in your system:

-The higher your body weight, or BMI, the longer THC will likely be detectable.
+The higher your body mass index (BMI), the longer THC will likely be detectable.
 This is due in part to the fatty tissue in which THC gets stored.

 Metabolism

-Having a fast metabolism means your body is able to metabolize THC at a quicker rate, therefore reducing the detectability considerably.
+Having a fast metabolism means your body can metabolize THC at a quicker rate.
+This reduces detectability considerably.

 Physical Activity